anastasiia-tereshchenko/qa-automation-journey/python-basics/README.md

 *   **Magic 8 - Control Flow:** Project demonstrating conditional logic (`if`, `elif`, `else`) and input handling.
 *   **Carly's Clippers - Loops:** Implementation of loops and List Comprehensions.
 *   **Physics Class - Functions:** Functions with parameters, return values, and default arguments for physics calculations.
+*   **Pythonagrams - Dictionaries:** Word-scoring game using dictionaries, nested loops, and a scoring function.

 **Next: pytest** — applying these fundamentals to write automated tests.